cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

 1. Click the **Upload** button.
 2. In the menu, select **Upload from Marketplace** option.
-3. In the Blueprint marketplace dialog, click **Upload** button on one of the blueprints shown in a table.
+3. In the Blueprint Marketplace modal, click **Upload** button on one of the blueprints shown in a table.

 ##### Using blueprint package